 TV shows based in the world of finance love to show a genius trader coming up with brilliant applications of alternative data (such as Taylor on Showtime’s Billions).
 Still, in the real world, these insights are much harder to come by.

-The very best way to learn the best practices of analyzing alternative data, is to watch other experts do it.
+The very best way to learn the best practices for analyzing alternative data is to watch other experts do it.

 There’s a great getting started post showing the best Kaggle competitions for beginners.
 If you venture down this road, it’s one of the best places to start.

 We’ve covered many of the critical elements of alternative data and how to use it, but the one area we have not yet touched on is how to get alternative data.